qiujiaming315/traffic-reprofiling/README.md

 - `net`: path to the input network profile.
 - `flow`: path to the input flow profile.
 - `out`: directory to save the output file.
+- `file_name`: name of the file to save results.
+- `--scheduler`: type of scheduler applied to each hop of the network.
+0 for FIFO and 1 for SCED.
 - `--objective`: type of the objective function to minimize.
 Available choices include: 0 for the sum of link bandwidth, 1 for weighted sum of link bandwidth, 2 for maximum link bandwidth.
 - `--weight`: path to the link weights if the objective function is selected to be a weighted sum of link bandwidth.
 - `--mode`: bandwidth minimization algorithm to run, 0 for NLP-based algorithm, 1 for the greedy algorithm.
 Greedy algorithm is applied by default.

-For example, to compute the minimum required sum of link bandwidth using the greedy algorithm with network profile saved in `input/network/3/net1.npy` and flow profile saved in `input/flow/3/flow1.npz`, and save the results to `output/`, you should use
+For example, to compute the minimum required sum of link bandwidth with SCED schedulers using the greedy algorithm with network profile saved in `input/network/3/net1.npy` and flow profile saved in `input/flow/3/flow1.npz`, and save the results to `output/` under the name `result.npz`, you should use

 ```
 # Make sure you are in the root directory of this repo,
 # where optimization.py is stored.
-python optimization.py input/network/3/net1.npy input/flow/3/flow1.npz output --objective 0 --mode 1
+python optimization.py input/network/3/net1.npy input/flow/3/flow1.npz output result --scheduler 1 --objective 0 --mode 1
 ```

 ### Library